serilog/serilog-sinks-rollingfile/README.md

 Writes [Serilog](https://serilog.net) events to a set of text files, one per day.

+> **Update:** the rolling functionality in this sink is being improved and merged into the [_Serilog.Sinks.File_](https://github.com/serilog/serilog-sinks-file) package.
+See [this post](https://nblumhardt.com/2017/10/serilog-file-logging/) for more information.

 ### Getting started

 Install the [Serilog.Sinks.RollingFile](https://nuget.org/packages/serilog.sinks.rollingfile) package from NuGet: